operas-eu/metrics_portal/src/pages/Docs/markdown/google-books.en-GB.md

 - **Source**: https://github.com/hirmeos/google_books_driver
 - **Image**: https://hub.docker.com/r/openbookpublishers/google_books_driver

-This driver allows programmatic retrieval and normalisation of Goole Books usage reports.
+This driver allows programmatic retrieval and normalisation of Google Books usage reports.

 The driver is made of two modules: the first one scrapes usage reports from Google Books and stores them in a directory (`CACHEDIR`); the second reads from cache, normalises the reports, and outputs to a different directory (`OUTDIR`).
 We recommend running this driver in a docker container and mapping both `CACHEDIR` and `OUTDIR` to persistent volumes.